fengyuanchen/cropperjs/README.md

 - **hasSameSize** (optional):
   - Type: `Boolean`
   - Default: `false`
-  - If the new image has the same size with the old one, then it will not rebuilt the cropper and only update the urls of all related images.
+  - If the new image has the same size as the old one, then it will not rebuild the cropper and only update the URLs of all related images.
 This can be used for applying filters.

 Replace the image's src and rebuild the cropper.